-- •When the brakes are wet, drive more cautiously.
+- When the brakes are wet, drive more cautiously.
 Braking distance increases when the brakes are wet, and may cause one side of the vehicle to brake differently than the other side.
-Also the parking brake may not securely hold the vehicle. - If the power brake assist function does not operate, do not follow other vehicles closely and avoid downhills or sharp turns that require braking.
-In this case, braking is still possible, but it will require more force on the pedal than usual.
-Braking distance may also increase.
+Also the parking brake may not securely hold the vehicle. - If the power brake assist function does not operate, do not follow other vehicles closely and avoid hills or sharp turns that require braking.
+In this case, braking is still possible, but the brake pedal should be depressed more firmly than usual.
+Also, the braking distance will increase.
+Have your brakes fixed immediately. - Do not pump the brake pedal if the engine stalls.
+Each push on the brake pedal uses up the reserve for the power-assisted brakes. - The brake system consists of 2 individual hydraulic systems: If one of the systems fails, the other will still operate.
+In this case, the brake pedal should be depressed more firmly than usual and braking distance becomes longer.